Relintai/pandemonium_engine_docs/usage/2d/2d_lights_and_shadows.md

  `gradient length` is set to `10`.

 You will need to play around with the options a bit to find settings that suit your project.
-There is no right solution for everyone, which is why Godot provides so much flexibility.
+There is no right solution for everyone, which is why Pandemonium provides so much flexibility.
 Just keep in mind that the higher `filter` set the more expensive the shadows will be.